MichaelTr7/Portfolio/README.md

 <br/>

 A desktop widget/application for visualizing audio actively playing.
-Built using Javascript and HTML/CSS.
+Built using JavaScript and HTML/CSS.
 This project was created in response to the spectrum analyzer being phased out of all newer versions of iTunes/Apple Music.
 Created to blend seamlessly into the OS and accompany the iTunes/Apple Music miniplayer.

 <br/>
 <img src="Images/Audio Dock Demo Capture.png" width = "2000">